timwhitlock/wp-twitter-widget/readme.txt

 Because I'm providing code, not a service.
 If I set up a Twitter app for this plugin I'd be responsible for every person who uses it.
 If Twitter closed my account or revoked my keys every instance of this plugin would break.
 Twitter also place limits on the number of users that can connect to a single app.

-= How I do know what my OAuth settings are? =
+= How I do know what my Twitter OAuth settings are? =

 These details are available in the [Twitter dashboard](https://dev.twitter.com/apps)